ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 inGameRoomStart(this);
 ```

 Hmmm… it looks familiar!
-Like `ct.draw(this);` or `ct.place.free(this, this.x, this.y)`!
+Like `ct.place.free(this, this.x, this.y)`!
 That's actually how most of the ct.js methods work: you have a method, and you tell this method to do something with that copy or that room.

 When `inGameRoomStart(this);` is called it will set `crystals` and `crystalsTotal` parameters by itself, without the need to write such code directly to a room.